shuntaak/shuntaak.github.io/_pages/cv.md

 Education
 ======
+* Apr 2024-- Research Scientest at Cyberagent, Inc.
-* Apr.
-2021 -- : Ph.D. student, the University of Tokyo
+* Mar.
+2024: Ph.D. in information science and technology, the University of Tokyo
   * Department of mathematical informatics
 * Mar.
 2021: M.S. in information science and technology, the University of Tokyo
   * Department of mathematical informatics